 Safety is a top priority at UC Davis, and there are no critical operations worth risking one's welfare to perform.
-If you believe your department has critical operations requiring an employee(s) to remain in the building during an evacuation (most departments will not), please contact prepare@ucdavis.edu to develop this section of the plan.
+If you believe your department has critical operations requiring an employee(s) to remain in the building during an evacuation (most departments will not), please contact Brent Wagstaff to develop this section of the plan.